Bootstrap tests for almost goodness-of-fit: Almost Goodness of Fit Tests

-The alternative hypothesis in \eqref{AGoFspecific} intuitively means that the distribution of \(X\) is well described by the model in \(\mathcal G\) up to an ``error'', quantified by \(\|F-G(\btheta_F)\|_p\), of magnitude at most \(\epsilon\).
+\cite{Baringhaus-Henze} study the test \eqref{AGoFspecific} using the Cram\'{e}r--von Mises distance in place of the usual $\mathrm{L}^p$-norm and focusing on the exponential family.
+In contrast, our approach, based on M-estimators, accommodates a broad class of parametric models simultaneously.
+The alternative hypothesis in \eqref{AGoFspecific} intuitively means that the distribution of \(X\) is well described by the model in \(\mathcal G\) up to an error, quantified by \(\|F-G(\btheta_F)\|_p\), of magnitude at most \(\epsilon\).
 If \(\epsilon\) is ``small enough'', then we might opt for \(\mathcal G\) as a satisfactory approximation to \(F\).
-We will discuss below how to choose and interpret the margin \(\epsilon\).
-As mentioned above, the value of the parameter $p$ can be chosen according to the relevance that the user wants to place on the approximation of the tails of the distribution.
+We discuss below how to choose and interpret the margin or error \(\epsilon\).

-In the following we derive a rejection region for \eqref{AGoFspecific}.
+In the following, we derive a rejection region for \eqref{AGoFspecific}.
 Let \(X_1,\ldots,X_n\) be a sample from \(X\) and let \(\bbF_n\) be the associated empirical distribution function, i.e.,

 where $1_A$ stands for the indicator function of the set $A$.
 The M-estimator of \(\btheta_F\) is the solution \(\hat\btheta_n\) of the equations

 For a significance level \(\alpha\), we propose the rejection region